nasa/SingleDop/README.md

 SingleDop Installation
 ----------------------
 SingleDop works under Python 2.7 and 3.4 on most Mac/Linux setups.
-Windows installation and other Python version are currently untested.
+Windows installation and other Python versions are currently untested.

 To install:
 `python setup.py install`